2008

 Carbon fibre 3d print.

-Gender based research project, part of Super-Structure exhibition invited by
+Research based work, part of Super-Structure exhibition invited by

 Heimo Zobernig at The Austrian Sculpture Park.